Train and Develop Your Staff with Mobile Apps

 - Onboarding & Welcome Programs – Getting new employees up to speed requires delivering a lot of concentrated information in a relatively short timespan.
 Combat information overload by neatly placing all your need-to-knows into one mobile resource that can be referenced later at-will, then check in with a few strategic push notifications and feedback surveys.

 - Team-Building Activities – Mobile apps features like shared photo albums and social activity feeds turn team-building activities into exciting events.
 Use an app to add a social layer onto whatever you have planned.
 People love checking to see who has uploaded the funniest photo or whose post has the most likes – building stronger relationships along the way!

 - Conference & Tradeshows – Provide teams with alll the information they need in order to navigate a tradeshow of any size.
 Keep staff organized with schedules, maps, and session information so that they make the most of their conference trip!

 - Intern Season – Your intern program can feel like a true experience if you join your cohort together with a HR mobile app.
 Know their thoughts with surveys, send them reminders with push notifications, and even host documents for them to reference.
 They’ll love it because they can chat directly with their fellow interns through the app, and you’ll love it because they’re forming strong relationships.

 What does this look like in practice?

-Businesses across the world – like Amway, NBC Universal, and CA Tech – have been building apps on an app platform to communicate internally with their people.
+Businesses across the world – like Google, Coca-Cola, and CA Tech – have been building apps to communicate internally with their people.
 For them, mobile apps give them a degree of freedom and accessibility that didn’t previously exist.